kosytedy/twilio-sms/README.md

 ## About twilio-sms

-This is a simple Laravel application for sending bulk SMS with twilio.
+This is a simple Laravel application for sending bulk SMS with Twilio API.